 Emilio S. de Quiros, Jr. has served as an Independent Director of AT since July 2017.
-He is currently an ID of Crown Equities, Inc. and Sunlife Investments Management & Trust Corporation.
+He is currently an ID of Crown Equities, Inc., Sunlife Investments Management & Trust Corporation, and Capital Markets Integrity Corporation.
 He has served as President and CEO of the Social Security System and as Chairman of the Board of Directors of Belle Corporation.
 He was also a Vice Chairman/Director of the PSE Market Integrity Board, Director of Union Bank of the Phil., Philex Mining Corp., Philhealth Insurance Corporation, ALFM Peso Mutual Fund, ALFM Euro Mutual Fund, ALFM Growth Fund, Phil.
 Stock Index Fund.
 Prior to his appointment as President and CEO of SSS, he served as Executive Vice President (EVP) of Bank of the Philippine Islands (BPI) and President of Ayala Life Insurance Inc., Ayala Plans and a Director of BPI Bancassurance Inc. Mr. De Quiros graduated from Ateneo de Naga with a Bachelor of Arts in Economics Degree (Cum Laude), and holds a Master of Arts in Economics Degree from the University of the Philippines.

 Jose P. Leviste, Jr. has served as an Independent Director of AT since May 2019.
 Dr. Leviste is the Chairman of Constellation Energy Corporation.
+He is also the Chairman of the Philippine-Israel Business Council.
 He is also (i) an Independent Director of Pico De Loro Beach & Country Club and Investment Capital Corporation of the Philippines (ICCP); (ii) Member of the Chamber of Mines of the Philippines (COMP); and (iii) Chairman of Environment and Climate Change Committee of the Philippine Chamber of Commerce and Industry ("PCCI").
-Dr. Leviste is a Senior Adviser of Italpinas Development Corporation (IDC) and the Asia Advisor of the Board for the Philippines of Sindicatum Sustainable Resources of Singapore, and a member of the Governing Council of the Philippine Council for Agriculture Aquatic and Natural Resources Research and Development (PCAARRD) of the Department of Science and Technology (DOST) representing the private sector.
+Dr. Leviste is a Governor of the Canadian Chamber of Commerce, Senior Adviser of Italpinas Development Corporation (IDC) and the Asia Advisor of the Board for the Philippines of Sindicatum Sustainable Resources of Singapore, and a member of the Governing Council of the Philippine Council for Agriculture Aquatic and Natural Resources Research and Development (PCAARRD) of the Department of Science and Technology (DOST) representing the private sector.